 Wild rice is a protein and fiber rich wild grain, grown and harvested throughout North America as well as China, and India.
 It's flavor when cooked is slightly nutty, and with a bit of a chew similar to brown rice.
 Ideal as a side dish, or used in other recipes, wild rice is healthy and best of all learning how to cook wild rice couldn't be easier!

 Traditionally harvested in North America by Indigenous tribes, wild rice played in important role as a staple food, as well as in religious and medicinal uses.
-This wild grain makes an excellent addition to any healthy diet and is gluten free.
+This wild grain makes an excellent addition to any healthy diet and is gluten free to boot!

 Some of the links in this post lead to affiliate sites through which Earth, Food, and Fire may earn a small commission should you make a purchase.
 For more info check the Affiliate Disclaimer.